DiLiberto-Lab/ARC-Hub-listening-study/index.md

 text-decoration:none;
 font-weight:bold;
 display:inline-block;">
-📄 Download Participant Information Sheet
+📄 How to Get Here
 </a>

 <p style="margin-top:15px;">